Understanding Search Rankings

 How Rankings Automatically Adjust

-Section titled “How Rankings Automatically Adjust”Recipe rankings are dynamic—they change throughout the day based on your current nutritional status.
+Section titled “How Rankings Automatically Adjust”Recipe rankings are dynamic.
+They change throughout the day based on your current nutritional status.

 Meals Already in Your Planner